A division of Bank of Tennessee

 A successful retirement in the future can often depend on having a solid plan now.
-If your money isn’t working as hard as you are, it may be time to act—there are no do-overs in retirement planning.
+If your money isn’t working as hard as you are, it may be time to act— there are no do-overs in retirement planning.
 Now is the time to consider developing a strategy that can help you work toward your financial goals.
-I specialize in providing comprehensive, objective financial guidance with the goal of maximizing every remaining moment of the retirement countdown.
+We specialize in providing comprehensive, objective financial guidance with the goal of maximizing every remaining moment of the retirement countdown.
 Call today to learn more or to schedule a consultation.

 CHECKUPS ARE GOOD FOR YOUR FINANCIAL HEALTH.

 Like annual physicals, a yearly financial checkup can help uncover hidden problems, inspire you to set new goals, provide information you need to improve your health, and help make sure you’re on track for well-being.
-I specialize in thoughtful and objective investment guidance aimed at keeping your finances and goals in shape.
+We specialize in thoughtful and objective investment guidance aimed at keeping your finances and goals in shape.
 Call today for more information or to schedule a consultation.

 12 Common Financial Mistakes to Avoid

 Just as to-do lists can be a key part of planning, do-not-do lists can be helpful reminders to avoid mistakes that others have made. *

 Avoid investing based on a whim or a tip.
 Don’t invest a certain way just because a friend or colleague does.
 Instead, be thoughtful and strategic.